sp-droid/showtime/content/blog/uni-projects.md

 ## Space Propulsion [SP]

 One-week long workshop for the design of a **pressure-fed liquid propellant rocket motor**.
 The team and task was considerable, and the time available was very short, but it ended up being one of the most unique projects I've ever done.
 I used **MATLAB** for the parts I worked on: **thermal analysis**, **basic injector design** and **cooling solutions** (ablative, heat sink, regenerative, liquid film).
 The design was to be performed for two propellant pairs (one more eco-friendly than the other) and three thrust targets (nominal, half and double thrust).
-Here are some images for the nominal thrust with the (more) toxic propellant pair of MMH (monomethyl hydrazine) and NTO (nitrogen tetroxide):
+Here are some images for the nominal thrust with the (more) toxic propellant pair of MMH and NTO:

 <img src="assets/uni-projects-SP1.png" alt="Cross-section of combustion chamber and nozzle parts." style="zoom: 67%;" />